High Protein Spinach & Artichoke Dip

 Did you make this recipe?Mention @proteindeficient.vegan

-• This is great served with tortilla chips or crackers (especially triscuits)!
+This is great served with tortilla chips or crackers (especially triscuits)!
 We also like smearing this on a high protein (Mission Plant Protein Tortillas) and throwing it in the oven for a few minutes for a nice flatbread-like snack!

 Ingredients

 • Extra Firm Silken Tofu – make sure to use silken tofu for this recipe.
 If you use normal tofu (firm/extra firm), it will not turn out the same at all because they have very different texture/taste.
+Any silken tofu will work great!

-• Onion, Garlic
+• Onion, Garlic.

 • Artichoke hearts – I use canned, because I’m lazy and have never purchased a fresh artichoke!
 If you’re also using canned, make sure to drain these very, very well otherwise the dip will be watery.
+These should be chopped – think of the size of chunk you’d want to bite into and go with that.
+You don’t want massive chunks.

 • Baby spinach – I like to use fresh, but you can use frozen if you want – just make sure you get all of the excess water out of it.